 Recommended Prerequisite: Expressive Play Therapy, A Holistic and Integrative Approach or equivalent

-- Review a theoretical framework of grief and the stages of the grieving process.
+- Identify the stages of grief and describe the journey through the grieving process.

-- View a slide presentation, which demonstrates the recurring images in the art, sand play and play of grieving children through the various stages of the play therapy process.
+- Identify recurring images in the art, sand play, and play of grieving children through the various stages of the play therapy process.

 - List and compare various image making processes – art, sand play therapy, sewing, singing, and storytelling – as vital components of Expressive Play Therapy practice with grieving children.

 Fee includes certificate of attendance for the purpose of continuing education programs.

 For participants wishing to count credits toward certification with CAPT, a successful student evaluation by Marie Jose in the form of an essay will be required.
 There will be an additional charge of $75 for this service.